Menhet, Menwi and Merti: Discovery and excavations

 The tomb was discovered by local Qurnawi villagers on approximately 7 August 1916.
-Ernest Mackay, who was surveying private tombs in the Theban area, heard rumors that an impressive find of jewelry had been made in Wady Gabbanat el-Qurud and immediately alerted the Inspector of Antiquities, Tewfik Boutros; Mackay visited the tomb and also wrote several letters to inform the Egyptologist Alan Gardiner in England.
+The archaeologist Ernest Mackay, who was surveying private tombs in the Theban area, heard rumors that an impressive find of jewelry had been made in Wadi Gabbanat el-Qurud and immediately alerted the Inspector of Antiquities, Tewfik Boutros; Mackay visited the tomb and also wrote several letters to inform the Egyptologist Alan Gardiner in England.
 Boutros did his best to identify the thieves and to obtain permission from the authorities to excavate.
 He had the accused men taken to Luxor and their houses were searched; however, no evidence was found and the charges had to be dropped.
 Permission was granted by 2 September and the excavation, headed by Mohammed Chaban, was conducted 14-28 September.
 Small finds consisting of metal, stone, and jewelry were entered into the register of the Egyptian Museum, Cairo.

 In 1916-17 Howard Carter investigated the valley head and cleft for signs of further tomb cuttings during his work in the wider area.
 Although he deemed the boulder-filled hollow above the tomb entrance a "very likely spot" several hours of work proved there was nothing to be found there.

 In October 1988 the Metropolitan Museum of Art led an excavation of the tomb and its surroundings with the aim of formally mapping the tomb and determining the accuracy of earlier accounts.
 Excavation focused on the tomb, its platform, and the valley head below.
 The tomb's roughly cut descending corridor had partially re-filled with debris over the intervening years, leaving 1 m of crawl space.
 Several bats had taken up residence on the badly damaged vaulted ceiling of the burial chamber.
 Pharaonic remains were limited to pottery, pieces of stone vessels, beads, and glass fragments.
-Large quantities of pottery, making up approximately 120 vessels, were found dumped below the tomb, at the head of the wady; the pottery was probably originally located in the burial chamber.
+Large quantities of pottery, making up approximately 120 vessels, were found dumped below the tomb, at the head of the Wadi; the pottery was probably originally located in the burial chamber.
 Evidence of modern activity was seen both on the platform and within the tomb itself, with rubbish and a graffito dated 1957 seen on the sheer cliff walls of the platform, and baskets made of rubber and straw, along with two hoes found in the corridor.
 Smoke spots on ceiling of the burial chamber were evidence of robber's fires.
-A small roughly cut pit tomb was discovered at the head of the wady.
+A small roughly cut pit tomb was discovered at the head of the Wadi.
 It contained fragmentary pieces of stone vessels and beads matching those already associated with the wives' tomb; it is suggested this represents a separate burial or simply a place that robbers had sorted through their finds.